penelopehnr/2425_Projet2A_Ingenuity/README.md

         ├── client.py
         └── server.py

 ``````

+## Logbook

+# Session 1
+- Start writing the ReadMe
+- Modelling of the first architecture diagram (V1)
+- Start writing the project structure
+- Search for better performing components than last year (Buck, LDO, engines, etc.)
+- Add datasheets of the final components found

+# Session 2
+- Reflection on the architecture diagram and modelling of V2 and V3 of it
+- Addition of new datasheets

+# Session 3
+- Addition of the last datasheets on Git
+- Finalisation of our architecture diagram (V4)
+- Start of KiCad modelling (schematic)
+- Start coding in C on STM32
+- Start Python code

+# Session 4
+- Updating the Python code
+- Creating the notice for the Python code
+- Continuation of KiCad modelling (routing)

+# Session 5
+- Exporting the Bill of Materials (BOM)
+- Soldering the PCB at school
+- End of PCB soldering between sessions 5 and 6
+- Translation of the Git into English between sessions 5 and 6

+# Session 6
+- Test that the PCB is working properly (LEDs lighting up correctly)
+- Update and continue coding in Python
+- Unsolder the Buck because we didn't have the right one and the voltage wasn't right in our PCB
+- Solder the new Buck and update the BOM

+# Session 7
+- Soldering a Y cable to connect the 2 drivers simultaneously
+- Testing the drone with a GBF only
+- Test the drone with the functional PCB
+- Start of 3D modelling of our drone structure on OnShape
+- Continuation of the Python code
+- Continue with the C code

+# Session 8
+- Trip to the FabLab at Cergy Prefecture to use a laser cutter to cut out planks of wood to make the structure of the drone.

+# Session 9
+- Assembling the structure of our drone
+- Further flight tests of the drone with the drone assembled, with GBF and with the PCB
+- Finalisation of the Git translation
+- Numerous tests on the operation of the camera connected to the RasberryPi

+# Session 10 (14/01/25)
+- Complete modification of the ReadMe + Translation
+- Start coding a graphical interface in Python
+- Soldering a JFT-banana cable to power the RasberryPi more efficiently and continue several tests

 ## Env used:

 - Kicad
 - Python
 - STM32 CubeIDE
+- OnShape

 ## Mini-Ingenuity on the 3/12/24